Fish Pond Management | Pond & Lake Stewards: Grow Fish Instead of Algae

 Growing Fish Instead of Algae

-BioHaven Floating Islands provide “real estate” for the microscopic life forms that clean up water and resurrect the food web.
+BioHaven Floating Islands are artificial floating islands that mimic natural floating wetlands to provide “real estate” for the microscopic life forms that clean up water and resurrect the food web.
 As soon as a planted island is placed in a waterbody, biofilm starts to grow around and through it, reaching every fiber and crevice within the island.
 As the plants and roots grow, they are also covered with biofilm, turning into a natural cleaning system.
 Water clarity improves.
-Nutrients are recycled into biofilm, which turns into food for fish that is constantly being harvested and renewed.
-The net result is less algae and more fish.
+Nutrients are recycled into periphyton, which turns into food for fish that is constantly being harvested and renewed.
+The net result is less algae, a natural wild fish habitat, and more fish.